jfarmer/exercises-js-basic-syntax/exercises/find-second-largest-number/README.md

-# Find Largest Number
+# Find second-largest number

-Given a list of numbers, let's invent a process to find the largest number.
+Given a list of numbers, let's invent a process to find the second-largest number in the list.
+For example, if our list is `[56, 10, 15, 109, 88]` then the second-largest number is 88.

 ## Contents <!-- omit in toc -->